NinjaBibbity/hello-world/README.md

 new to the world of code

-Could be a mid-life crisis or the start of something beautifull
+Could be a mid-life crisis or the start of something beautifull.